schipp/fast_beamforming/README.md

 ![beampowers](beampowers.png)

 Cross-correlation beamforming can be realised in a few lines of Python matrix operations, making use of `pytorch` linear algebra optimisations for speed.
-For small problems (=smaller than memory), this is fast and efficient and fully parallel.
+For small problems (=smaller than memory), this is fast, efficient and fully parallel.
 For large problems, this approach fails, specifically when the matrices containing cross correlations become too large for memory.
-To solve this, we employ `dask` to divide the computations into multiple tasks than can run across arbitrary infrastructure while retaining much of the same syntax and logic.
+To solve this, we can employ `dask` to divide the computations automatically into multiple tasks than can run across arbitrary infrastructure while retaining much of the same syntax and logic.

 We demonstrate this in the notebooks within this repository: